RoyWFHuang/khttpd/README.md

 * Introduce CMWQ.
 * Improve memory management.
 * Request queue and/or cache
+* If tcp input data larger then one page size
 ## License

 `khttpd` is released under the MIT License.
 Use of this source code is governed by